ESA-PRL/utils/README.md

-# delogging-utils
+# utils
-Scripts and utils to delog and inspect log files.
+Scripts and utils to
+- delog and inspect log files
+- derive yaml files for waypoint navigation from kml paths